nairvarun/footburn/README.md

 # footburn
-A variant of the Zenburn theme inspired by foot terminal v1.13
+A variant of the Zenburn theme inspired by [foot](https://codeberg.org/dnkl/foot) v1.13